Are you in search of ways to use all of that extra basil from the garden? If so this simple nut-free basil pesto recipe is for you!

-If your garden is bursting with basil this summer and you are wondering what to do with all that extra fresh basil, this simple pesto recipe without nuts is a great place to start!
+If your garden is bursting with basil this summer and you are wondering what to do with all that extra fresh basil, this simple nut-free pesto recipe is a great place to start!

 For years I have tried to incorporate pesto into our summer menu, mostly as a way to use all of the extra basil we grow in our garden.
 Unfortunately my husband has a severe nut allergy and traditional basil pesto typically includes pine nuts or walnuts.
 Without the nuts it's hard to get that perfect earthy creamy flavor that pesto is so renowned for.
 My search for the perfect nut free pesto recipe included lots of trail and error, but finally this simple and delicious pesto sauce is here!!
 The very best nut free pesto recipe you'll find!